We’re still updating this information as things are confirmed. Stay tuned!

 Experience the industry’s best interactive simulation-based boating safety program allowing students to virtually maneuver a “Boston Whaler” on a 3.5 x 4 mile lake.

-Artists from Studio 23/The Art Center will teach you how to paint your own nautical masterpiece that you can take home as a souvenir of your Tall Ship Celebration experience.
+Artists from Studio 23 will teach you how to paint your own nautical masterpiece that you can take home as a souvenir of your Tall Ship Celebration experience.

 Lend a hand and help raise the sails.